 Immigration had been very heavy prior to 1915 and moderate in the early twenties, but was quite negligible thereafter.
 Most population forecasts have assumed that no return to high immigration rates may be expected although many war brides have come to this country, and some refugees or displaced persons are being admitted.
-Some emigration will occur in the postwar period as a result of ex-members of the armed forces remaining or returning overseas, and the spread of international organizations and cooperation.
-However, it is not believed that emigration will be a relatively large factor.

-As a basis for the new cost illustrations, two new population estimates were developed.
-These do not reflect the maximum possible range in population which might develop in the future, but rather embody factors which produce either low cost or high cost in regard to old-age and survivors insurance; for example, unfavorable mortality assumptions versus favorable ones.
+As a basis for the cost illustrations, two population estimates were These do not reflect the maximum possible range in population which might develop in the future, but rather embody factors which produce either low cost or high cost in regard to old-age and survivors insurance; for example, unfavorable mortality assumptions versus favorable ones.
 The 12 estimates prepared by the National Resources Planning Board in its report of August 1943, entitled "Estimates of Future Population of the United States, 1940-2000," are useful in indicating the possible range of future population, but it was considered desirable not to use any specific one of these estimates, although following closely their methodology.
-A revision of this 1943 report starting with a different population base and shortrange demographic factors but using in general the same long-range assumptions with respect to future trends in mortality and fertility has recently been released by the Bureau of the Census, "Forecasts of the Population of the United States, 1945-75."
-However, the results were not available at the time the cost analysis here presented was made, and in addition, data showing a range in population were needed for a longer period than the next 30 years.
+A revision of this 1943 report starting with a different population base and short-range demographic factors but using in general the same longrange assumptions with respect to future trends in mortality and fertility has recently been released by the Bureau of the Census, Forecasts of the Population of the United States, 1945-75.
+However, the results were not available at the time the cost analysis here presented was made, and in addition, data showing a range in population were needed for a longer period than 30 years.

 One reason that the National Resources Planning Board estimates were not used is that these estimates do not reflect the war deaths, civilian mortality in 1940-45, and births in 1940-45.
 The official estimates of the Bureau of the Census for 1945 indicate that births in 1940-45 were about 10 percent higher than the National Resources Planning Board high estimate.
-Another reason for developing new estimates is to use a somewhat wider range in mortality assumptions

-(as will be discussed later), and in fertility assumptions (allowing for somewhat higher fertility, as evidenced by the 1940-45 experience).
+Another reason for developing new estimates is to use a somewhat wider range in mortality assumptions (as will be discussed later), and in fertility assumptions (allowing for somewhat higher fertility, as evidenced by the 1940-45 experience).
 The population used for the low-cost assumptions is based on high mortality (level into the future at 1939-41 rates) and high fertility (approximately 10 percent above the National Resources Planning Board high rates).
 On the other hand, the population projection used for the high-cost assumptions is based on low mortality (same as National Resources Planning Board low rates up to age 65, but with greater improvement for the older ages) and medium fertility (same as National Resources Planning Board medium rates).
 Neither estimate provides for migration, either in or out.
-Table 9 indicates the alternative trends of population growth assumed for the total population, for the group aged 20 to 64, and for the group aged 65 The high-cost assumption projection shows a larger aged population than the low-cost projection because of the assumed lower mortality, but a somewhat lower population in age groups under 20 and 20 to 64, because of the assumed declining fertility which more than offsets the improved mortality.
+Table 9 indicates the alternative trends of population growth resulting for the total population, for the group aged 20 to 64, and for the group aged 65 and over.
+The high-cost projection shows a larger aged population than the low-cost projection because of the assumed lower mortality, but a somewhat lower population in age groups under 20 and 20 to 64, because of the assumed declining fertility which more than offsets the improved mortality.

-(b) Mortality.-Mortality rates by age have been improving since the turn of the century for both sexes and for virtually all ages up to 60, with very little change above that age.
+(b) Mortality.-Mortality rates by age have been improving since the turn of the century for both sexes and for virtually all ages up to 60, with relatively little change above that age.
 The National Resources Committee study of 1938, the National Resources Planning Board study of 1943, and the Bureau of the Census report of 1948, all make assumptions of a future improvement in mortality, as plausibly indicated by past history.